4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 * Most are tools capable of being run by all team members
 * Windows Environment
 * [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") required for Pip and Requests to authenticate with organization NTLM Proxy
-* Requests must import cookies in order to use ServiceNow's JSON web service due to multi-factor authentication with most instances.
+* Requests must import cookies in order to use ServiceNow's JSON web service due to multi-factor authentication requirement with most instances.

 ## Technical Environment